-The software 30 day trail and paid versions can be downloaded here.
+The software's 30-day trial and paid versions can be downloaded here.

 Pricing starts at $199.95 for a single computer license and can be viewed here.

 6. Progress WhatsUp Gold

 WhatsUp Gold is a network device and performance monitoring software, focused on the use of graphic representations in dynamic, detailed network topology maps that are structured logically, easily interpreted and updated automatically through its auto-discovery capacities.

 Discovery and mapping functions also extend past the devices on your premises, including both cloud services and infrastructure on remote sites, providing a centralized map to unify all operations, services and equipment for instant viewing of the overall health of the network.